samaeldomany/Image-Enhancement-and-Component-Extraction-project/README.md

 ## Overview

-The goal of this project is to enhance the quality of poor images and extract meaningful components like geometric shapes (e.g., circles) from them.
+The goal of this project is to enhance the quality of poor images and extract meaningful components like geometric shapes from them.
 The work is structured as a Jupyter Notebook and includes visual demonstrations for each processing task.

 ## Features